-Using a funnel and ladle, spoon the hot vinegar solution into each jar, leaving 1/2 inch head space.
+Using a canning funnel and ladle, spoon the hot vinegar solution into each jar, leaving 1/2 inch head space.

 Wipe the rim of each jar with a clean towel and place lids and screw bands on each jar.

-Place jars in canner, and make sure there is at least 1 inch water above the tops of the jars.
+Place jars in boiling water canner, and make sure there is at least 1 inch water above the tops of the jars.
 Bring to a boil again, if necessary, and process the jars for 10 minutes.
-Remove jars from canner and place on a towel on the counter until they cool.
+Remove jars from boiling water canner and place on a towel on the counter until they cool.
 Make sure the jars are sealed before moving to storage.
 When you press down in the center of the lid, the lid should not spring back.